-2018 NEGROS OCCIDENTAL TRAVEL GUIDE
+NEGROS OCCIDENTAL TRAVEL GUIDE + TOURIST ATTRACTIONS,ITINERARIES

-Negros Occidental is located in the western part of the Negros Island – Philippine’s fourth largest island.
+Negros Occidental is located in the western part of the Negros Island – Philippine’s fourth-largest island.
 It is the northwestern part of Negros Island; while Negros Oriental is the remaining southeastern.
 It is surrounded by the Visayan Sea, Panay Gulf, Tanon Strait, Negros Oriental, and the Sulu Sea.
 13 cities and 19 municipalities are what comprise the province.

-“Buglas” (which means cut-off) is the original name of Negros Island, however, during the Spanish colony, it has been changed to “Negros” due to the black natives that the Spaniards saw on the island.
+“Buglas” (which means cut-off) is the original name of Negros Occidental, however, during the Spanish colony, it has been changed to “Negros” due to the black natives that the Spaniards saw on the island.
 The island became a military district and has experienced an expansion in the economy when the population started to grow, so is the commerce of sugarcane.
 It was around 1890 when Negros Occidental got separated from Negros Oriental.
-Negros Occidental continues to grow their economy even during the American occupation as the province provides sugar in the US market.
+Negros Occidental continues to grow its economy even during the American occupation as the province provides sugar in the US market.
 Since the early 1980s, economic and natural problems occur in the province causing it to be split into two different provinces but eventually united again in the year 1986.
 It was at the end of 1987 when the economy started to rise again.

-The capital of Negros Occidental is Bacolod – which is considered to be the city with the highest population in the Western Visayas.
+The capital of Negros Occidental in Bacolod – which is considered to be the city with the highest population in the Western Visayas.
 Though Bacolod is considered the capital, it is independently governed from the province of Negros Occidental since it is a highly urbanized city.
 Bacolod is “The City of Smiles” on where you can meet the most friendly and hospitable locals in the country.

 Listed below are various travel guides and feature stories arrange according to the different cities and municipalities in Negros Occidental.

 Being a capital city of the province of Negros Occidental paved the way for its development as a highly urbanized city.
-It is consist of 61 Barangays with a total population of 561,875 based on the 2015 census.
+It is consists of 61 Barangays with a total population of 561,875 based on the 2015 census.
 One notable thing about the place is the hospitality of people as they welcome the tourists and visitors with warm smiles, this made the city well-known for being the “city of smiles!”